10 Things to know Before

 Vietnam has some of the friendliest locals in the world.
 It is the only country where I have been greeted at my hostel with massive hugs.
 The people are friendly and to open, and I had some fantastic experiences with locals because I put myself out there.
 Don’t worry, and don’t be shy.
 Make sure you know the proper Vietnam etiquette before interacting with locals.

-Here is a friendly word of caution no matter how big your travel resume.
+Here is a friendly word of caution no matter how big or small your Vietnam Itinerary.
 Yes, researching before you book is beginner travel advice, but mistakes happen to long-term travelers as well.

 For example, our Haloing bay tour was alright.